-The media cuts both ways.
+But the media cuts both ways.

 And due to this size, there is a lot of cultural (and political) variation.
 While Americans do share common bonds and beliefs, it often feels like the US is really a collection of micro-countries.
-The culture of Alabama is different than the culture of NYC, which is different than the culture of Chicago, Hawaii, Alaska, middle-of-nowhere Wyoming, or Florida.
+The culture of Alabama is different than the culture of NYC, which is different than the culture of Chicago, Hawaii, Alaska, Wyoming, or Florida.

 The United States is not perfect.

 But, just as in Europe, the likelihood that something is going to happen to you is very slim.
-The media sensationalizes attacks throughout the world!
+The media sensationalizes attacks throughout the world.
 When attacks happen in Paris, do you say, “Honey!
 Paris was attacked!
 Let’s not go to Lisbon”?

-I know that as a white guy I can’t speak to what life is like here as a person of color.
-I’ve met many, many, many non-white travelers tell me how wonderful the found the United States and how welcoming everyone is, how people smile, say hello, and go out of the way to help but I don’t know what it’s like to travel around as a non-white person.
-I know there is systemic racism in the country, but just as people aren’t the government, so too we shouldn’t stereotype and say that all Americans are racist.
-Attitudes about immigrants, gays, Muslims, and everyone else vary a lot depending on where you are.
+I know that, as a white guy, I can’t speak to what life is like here as a person of color.
+I’ve met many, many, many non-white travelers who tell me how wonderful they found the United States and how welcoming everyone is, how people smile, say hello, and go out of the way to help.
+But I’ve met people who have said the opposite too.

 What you see on TV is only a small, small, small sliver of the people who live in the country.
-Because remember if it bleeds, it leads and the stories that pain the United States as this violent place fits nicely into the existing narrative it has.
+Because, remember: if it bleeds, it leads.
+The stories that paint the United States as a violent place fit nicely into the existing narrative that the media upholds.
 (Just like the world being unsafe fits into the narrative that many Americans have).